 Best Milwaukee Drill Bits

 A drill doesn’t do much good without the proper bits.
-We can make some recommendations on the best Milwaukee drill bits, but it really depends on the material you intend to drill.
+I can make some recommendations on the best Milwaukee drill bits, but it really depends on the material you intend to drill.

 Best Milwaukee Drill Bits for Wood

-For wood drilling, we like the Milwaukee Shockwave titanium bits.
+For wood drilling, I like the Milwaukee Shockwave Titanium Nitride bits.
 The titanium coats these bits to reduce friction.
 The advantage is they fly through wood.
-The downside is you eventually wear away the coating and don’t really benefit (as much) from sharpening these when they go dull.
-These bits also feature a hex shank so you can use them with an impact driver.
+The downside is you eventually wear away the coating and don’t benefit (as much) from sharpening these when they go dull.
+These bits also feature a hex shank to use with an impact driver.

 Best Milwaukee Drills Bits for Steel